rlyoko/xana/README.md

 ## Overview
 ### Input Layer and Normalization of Data
  **XANA** process input through lines of code.
 These lines of code provide information regarding a mathematical construction, which are then interpreted by **XANA**, and a conclusion is made from the data.
-For simpler problems where multiple lines of input are not require a CNN (Convolutional Neural Network) may be used to input a problem through an image (assuming LaTeX formatting), or direct LaTeX inputs may also be used.
+For simpler problems where multiple lines of input are not required, a CNN (Convolutional Neural Network) may be used to input a problem through an image (assuming LaTeX formatting), or direct LaTeX inputs may also be used.

 ### Problem Classification
  After the input is processed, an NLP classification model is used to classify the problem into four main categories:
  - (**A**)lgebraic Manipulation or Numerical Computational Arithmetic
- - (**C**)ombinatorical Analysis and Probability
+ - (**C**)ombinatorical Analysis and Probability/Statistics
- - (**G**)eometrical Analysis (Euclidean and Non-Euclidean) and Probability
+ - (**G**)eometrical Analysis (Euclidean and Non-Euclidean) and Geometric Probability
  - (**N**)umber Theory and Integral Manipulation
+ - (**U**)niversity Mathematics and Beyond (Analysis, Continuation, and Logic)

  Once the problem type is identified, each distinct problem type then branches out accordingly.